Essential Nutrients Every Woman Needs

 It’s important to look again at your eating habits around the time you conceive or are thinking about getting pregnant.
 Your nutrition during this time affects not only your own health, but your baby’s development as well.

 During pregnancy this B vitamin is crucial for lowering the risk of certain birth defects of the brain and spinal cord.
-Women in their childbearing years should aim for 400 micrograms of folic acid a day, and 600 micrograms a day after conceiving.
+Women in their childbearing years should aim for 400 micrograms of folate a day, and 600 micrograms a day after conceiving.